1 out of 2 people found this review helpfulwrite a review of this game

 Contrary to the mazes, most boss fights are particularly easy with some bosses needing just 1-3 hits if you use the right weapon, meaning the fight can be over in just a few seconds.
 I'm not a fan of "Nintendo hard" difficulty/cheap boss fights, but some of the ones in Layla are pathetically easy as a result there's no satisfaction in beating them.
 Furthermore, unlike general enemies there's quite a bit of palette swapping going on for the bosses.
 The first boss Bamoh appears as an optional sub-boss again in stage 5 and then again as a purple palette swap in stage 6.
 The same with stage 2 boss who appears again in stage 4 just with a different color.
 The first form of the final boss is also identical to the seventh fortress boss.

 Recovery time is practically non-existent so you can go from full health to very little health rather quickly in some of the later stages at which point the screen will flash red and make an annoying sound.
-Speaking of sound, like in most dB-SOFT games, including their two previous Famicom titles Volguard II and Galg, the music in Layla was handled by Yasuhito Saito.
-The music isn't terrible but like quite a few Famicom/NES releases from the time it's simple and repetitive and will get on your nerves sooner or later.
+The music, like in most dB-SOFT games, including their two previous Famicom titles Volguard II and Galg, was handled by Yasuhito Saito and though it isn't terrible but like quite a few Famicom/NES releases from the time it's simple and repetitive and will get on your nerves sooner or later.